-For more information on NASS GES estimation and the reliability of these estimates, refer to the National Accident Sampling System General Estimates System Technical Note, DOT HS 807 796, available at:
+For more information on NASS GES estimation and the reliability of these estimates, refer to the National Accident Sampling System General Estimates System Technical Note, Report No. DOT HS 807 796.
+Available at:

-http://www-nrd.nhtsa.dot.gov/Pubs/807796.pdf
+https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/807796